 This section requires a FQDN (fully qualified domain name) whose DNS entry resolves to your EC2 instance public internet IP address.

 Skip this section if you do not have a domain name.
-Alternatively, go to Amazon Route 53 console to register a domain.
+Alternatively, go to Amazon Route 53 console to register a new domain.
 After which, create a DNS record to your EC2 instance public IP address.

 Using Certbot